You may want to read:

 42. You are number one.
 Take care of yourself first of all.
 If you don’t, those around you will be negatively affected.
 You must be spiritually and physically fit.
 Caring for both parts of you is essential (1 Corinthians 9:26-27).

 43. Make people hold you accountable.
 An accountability partner will be useless if you do not make your accountability partner hold you accountable.
 You will have to tell him what questions to ask you.
-More than likely he will be a bit fearful about asking more personal questions.
-Go ahead and take the air out of the room: you tell him what to ask you (Proverbs 27:17).
+He will likely be a bit fearful about asking more personal questions.
+Go ahead and take the air out of the room: tell him what to ask you (Proverbs 27:17).

 46. Speaking of hands, remember how to set the table: The four-letter word fork goes on the L-E-F-T side of the plate.
 The five-letter words knife and spoon go on the R-I-G-H-T side of the plate (2 Samuel 9:7).

 47. Die with a thousand unfulfilled dreams.
 Never stop planning, dreaming, desiring, imagining, and hoping (John 10:10).